 The same is said for citations – inspirational quotes have their place, but when you don’t name the citation source, it sounds low.

-It even gets worse in case of copyrighted images.
+It even gets worse in the case of copyrighted images.
 If you use an image in your content that you are not legally entitled to use, you may be exposed to some serious legal fire.
 Instead, be sure to get your images from open-source websites, such as Creative Commons, and follow the instructions for crediting the creator or source.

 8. Hashtag Stuffed Content